The Second Annual Hospitals Conference: Innovations in facilities, services and technology 2016

 Andrew Foster CBE - Chief Executive Officer, Wrightington, Wigan & Leigh NHS Foundation Trust

-Dr Gareth Thomas - Clinical Director for Innovation, Salford Royal NHS Foundation Trust
+Gareth Thomas - Consultant in Intensive Care Medicine and Anaesthesia, Clinical Director, Strategy and Innovation, Chief Clinical Information Officer, Salford Royal NHS Foundation Trust